Admitted Student FAQ

 How do I change my major?

-If it is LESS than 48 hours prior to your RRO session, please attend the RRO Major Change Zoom meeting on your RRO Schedule.
+If it is LESS than 48 hours prior to your RRO session, you will attend a Major Change table at your in-person RRO.

 - Log into your Raider Connect account at www.raiderconnect.ttu.edu